ArghyaChatterjee/waypoint-based-2D-navigation-in-ros/README.md

 ```bash
 waypoint_nav_2d/saved_path/pose.csv
 ```
-This CSV will also contain a list of robot bearing head after the robot reached each waypoint.
+This CSV will also contain a list of robot's yaw heading after the robot reaches each waypoint.

 ## Laser Odometry

-First, install 2D laser odometry package from one of my [repo](https://github.com/ArghyaChatterjee/rf2o_laser_odometry).
 A SLAMtec RPLidar A1 has been used during this project.

+- Install 2D Laser SDK from the official [site](https://github.com/Slamtec/rplidar_ros).
+- Install 2D laser odometry package from one of my [repo](https://github.com/ArghyaChatterjee/rf2o_laser_odometry).

 <div align="center">
   <img src="media/rf2o_laser_odom.gif" alt="Waypoint Navigation" width="800">